pace-gt/redoc/README.md

 - config.json: Redoc config file.
 In order to run redoc_tagged.sh, it must be populated with some basic information about reframe and lmod on your system.
 - redoc.py: Generates a doc for a software module from a reframe regression test.
+  The Reframe test must have been run before.
   Typically, this script is not run directly; rather, it is called by redoc_tagged.sh.
   However, it is possible (and in some cases necessary) to directly run redoc.py to generate a particular piece of documentation.
 It takes 5 keyword arguments: